phnx-im/docs/src/spec/queuing_service.md

 ## QS state

-The QS keeps a database with queues, where each queue is indexed by a UUID, its queue id.
+The QS keeps a database with queues, where each queue is indexed by a UUID, its queue ID.
 Each queue is associated with the following pieces of data.

 * **Authentication keys:** Various parties are allowed to interact with a given queue in different ways.
 The QS thus holds a number of keys that act as authorization keys for different operations.
   * **Owner key:** Authorizes the holder to dequeue (i.e. fetch and delete) messages in the queue, as well as to change the queue configuration such as the authentication keys.
-  * **Enqueue public key:** HPKE key owned by the client and used to encrypt the queue id for use by a DS.
+  * **Enqueue public key:** HPKE key owned by the client and used to encrypt the queue ID for use by a DS.
   * **Deletion key:** Authorizes the holder to delete the queue.
 * **Queue encryption key material:** Key material to perform [queue encryption](./queuing_service/queue_encryption.md).
   * **Owner public key:** HPKE public key of the queue owner